tedconf/symfony-doc-unofficial/reference/en/16-Tasks.markdown

 The task launches all tests found in `test/unit`.

+If some tests fail, you can use the `--trace` option to have more information about the failures:

+      `./symfony test:unit -t

 You can launch unit tests for a specific name:

     ./symfony test:unit strtolower